erincorbett88/Notes/Spring/SpringBootBasics.md

 # Spring Boot Basics
 This course is a beginner-friendly introduction to Spring Boot.
-It covers the basics of Spring Boot, including setting up a new project, dependency injection, and connecting to databases.
+It covers the basics of Spring Boot, including setting up a new project, dependency injection, and database integration.

 This course is a Code With Mosh - [Spring Boot: Mastering the Fundamentals](https://members.codewithmosh.com/courses/enrolled/2741443).